-113. Without prejudicing the provisions of the Convention, which shall always prevail, the Committee agreed on the following order of priorities with respect to the type of activities to be assisted under the Convention:
+102. Without prejudicing the provisions of the Convention, which shall always prevail, the Committee agreed on the following order of priorities with respect to the type of activities to be assisted under the Convention:

-- emergency measures to save property included, or nominated for inclusion, in the World Heritage List (see paragraph 96 above); - preparatory assistance for drawing up tentative lists of cultural and/or natural properties suitable for inclusion in the World Heritage List as well as
+- emergency measures to save property included, or nominated for inclusion, in the World Heritage List (see paragraph 85 above); - preparatory assistance for drawing up tentative lists of cultural and/or natural properties suitable for inclusion in the World Heritage List as well as nominations of types of properties under-represented on the list and requests for technical co-operation;

-- projects which are likely to have a multiplier effect ("seed money") because they: - . stimulate general interest in conservation; - . contribute to the advancement of scientific research; - . contribute to the training of specialized personnel; - . generate contributions from other sources.
+- projects which are likely to have a multiplier effect ("seed money") because they: - stimulate general interest in conservation; - contribute to the advancement of scientific research; - contribute to the training of specialized personnel; - generate contributions from other sources.

-114. The Committee also agreed that the following factors would in principle govern its decisions in granting assistance under the Convention:
+103. The Committee also agreed that the following factors would in principle govern its decisions in granting assistance under the Convention: